yaowenxu/yaowenxu/README.md

 ### Thinking, Improving and Coding
-- I’m currently working on Cache System and File System.
+- I’m currently working on Cache System and AI System.
 - I’m currently learning golang/cpp for project⚡.
 - I like interesting things and interesting friends.